Meitav, Israel: History

-The moshav was established in 1954 by immigrants from Kurdistan and Iraq on the land of the depopulated Palestinian village of Al-Mazar.
+The moshav was established in 1954 by immigrants from Kurdistan and Iraq, on the land of the Palestinian village of Al-Mazar, which had been depopulated in the 1948 Arab-Israeli War.
 The third settlement to be founded in the Ta'anakh, it was initially named Ta'anakh Gimel (lit.
 Ta'anakh 3).
 The name derives from Bereshit/Genesis 47,11: "Joseph ... gave them property in the best part of the land."